Updated: Sep 20

 So, what can cause your independent school to close?
 It’s a short list as you will see but what’s important is what you can do to ensure that your school is not affected by any of the items on the list:

-Failure to comply with the Independent School Standards
+Persistent failure or refusal to comply with the Independent School Standards

-Poor Ofsted inspection outcome (indirectly)
+Poor Ofsted inspection outcomes (indirectly)

 Failure to comply with the independent school standards

 If a school persistently fails to meet the independent school standards this can lead to the DfE removing it from the register of independent schools and asking the proprietor to close their doors.
 This of course is the most severe enforcement action there are many regulatory and less severe actions that are taken before getting to school closure.
 In the DfE guidance titled "Independent Schools: Regulatory and Enforcement Policy" they say " When a school has serious failings and is considered unlikely to put them right promptly, or has failed to meet the standards for a sustained period it is more likely that removal from the register will be seen as the appropriate course of action."
 How can you stop this from happening?

 Implement a strategy to ensure consistent compliance with the standards.
 We have developed one, it is being used successfully by some of the schools we work with.
 You can read all about it here: https://bit.ly/3opBYhE

 You could also book a place on our training workshop which expands on this strategy or ask us to deliver it for your school staff in person or live via Zoom: https://www.marellconsulting.co.uk/all-training-courses